Your Child’s Day

 Open Choice Activities

-Open choice activities are the heart of planning a curriculum for older toddlers and preschoolers.
-Each activity provides a variety of learning opportunities.
-Learning to make choices and become independent are important skills.
-This is why the furniture is child-sized, with space for their belongings, and the children can reach items themselves.
-The room is organized with several areas for play and exploration, including an area for art, blocks, books, gathering, pretend play, manipulatives and sensory activities, and writing.
-Here is a quick peek at each classroom area.
+Open choice activities are the heart of the curriculum for older toddlers and preschoolers.
+Your child will learn to make choices and become more independent by interacting with varied learning opportunities.
+Each room contains an area for art, blocks, books, gathering, pretend play, manipulatives, sensory activities, and writing.
+Here is a quick peek at each area.

-Each classroom will have its own art area, including an easel or a table with art supplies.
-On any given day, art may also occur on the floor, wall or hallway with larger mural paper, cardboard, etc. Art activities are open-ended, offering opportunities for creative expression.
+- Art Area: Classroom art areas include an easel or a table with art supplies.
+On any given day, art may also occur on the floor, wall or hallway with large mural paper, cardboard, etc. Art activities are open-ended, offering children opportunities for creative expression.
 Art is also an early literacy and science activity.
 Creating meaning on paper is a form of literacy and communication.
 Colors, light and textures contribute to observation and experimentation, key to science learning.
-Children will also have regular time to create in the art studio, located on the ground floor.

-Books are essential in our DAY ONE TLC classrooms!
-They are displayed so their covers are visible at eye-level to the child, or in small baskets in a cozy nook.
+- Books and Cozy Area: Books are essential in our classrooms!
+They are displayed on racks so their covers are visible at eye-level to the child, or in small baskets in a cozy nook.
 Books are key for developing early literacy skills and promoting language development.
-In addition, children need quiet spaces where they can go when they need some time to learn how to calm down or relax when they are overwhelmed.
-This is an important way to help encourage self-regulation skills.
+In addition, children need quiet spaces where they can go when they need some time to calm down or relax when they are overwhelmed.
+Children can gain self-regulation skills while interacting with books.

-Manipulatives are toys or objects that children can manipulate.
+- Manipulatives and Puzzles: Our classrooms contain baskets of toys or objects that children can manipulate or fit together in unique and interesting ways.
 Common examples are Legos, bristle blocks, and puzzles.
-Manipulatives for preschoolers are typically objects that fit together in interesting or unique ways.
 This encourages children to think “outside of the box.”
-Puzzles are excellent for learning about spatial and part-whole relationships.
+Puzzles help children learn about spatial and part-whole relationships.
 Manipulatives and puzzles strengthen fine motor skills, hand-eye coordination, and problem-solving.

-DAY ONE Teaching & Learning Center will have beautiful outdoor areas for play, exploration and gardening.
+DAY ONE Early Learning Center has three beautiful outdoor areas for play and exploration: a climbing gym, mud kitchen and giant sandbox.
 Outdoor play is essential for healthy growth and development.
-Fresh air and exploration of the natural world helps to develop a sense of curiosity and wonder.
+Fresh air and exploration of the natural world fosters curiosity and wonder.
 Active play outside develops a child’s strength, coordination and ease of movement in different types of spaces.
-For example, how we move indoors in a classroom with furniture and less space is different than moving outdoors on grass or climbing structures.
+For example, children learn to move their bodies differently in a classroom with furniture and less space than outdoors on grass or climbing structures.
+We also have a full sized gym for cold or rainy days.
+Balls, bikes and scooters invite active play, and our giant building blocks foster cooperation and creativity.
 Active movement each day creates healthy habits and healthy bodies.

 Rest Time

-If your child is attending DAY ONE TLC for a full day, rest time will be part of their day.
-Many children complain about or resist rest time.
-Yet most young children need some downtime in the midst of an active day.
-Resting our bodies quietly is another way children learn self-regulation skills.
-Familiar comfort items are important for many children; these may include a favorite blanket, pillow or stuffed animal.
+If your child is attending our early learning center for a full day, rest time will be part of their day.
+Although some children complain or resist, we believe that most young children need some downtime in the midst of an active day.
+Resting our bodies quietly is another way children learn self-regulation skills; resting our brains helps to cement what children have learned in the morning.
+You may wish to provide your child with a familiar comfort item such as a favorite blanket, pillow or stuffed animal.

 Heading Home